The One comes in many forms

 Interesting software

-In terms of good software, the PDP-1 is going as far back as you can go in history with saying 'check' to point B as well.
-In fact, an amazingly broad range of software has been preserved, both as source code to read (which is easy with only 27 instructions to know) and as runnable binaries to play with.
+In terms of good software, the PDP-1 is going as far back as you can go in history with saying 'check' to point C. An amazingly broad range of software has been preserved, both as source code to read (which is easy with only the 27 instructions to know) and as runnable binaries to play with.
 They fall into roughly three categories:

 For user programs, a neat toolchain has been preserved of text editor (ET), macro assembler (MACRO) and debugger (DDT, actually the first debugger ever).
 In terms of programming simplicity, look at this program - 8 assembly instructions is all that it take to draw a circle on the Type 30 tube.
 We have a dedicated page to go into a